-General Characters of the Cyclostomatous Vertebrates. -In the hag-fish and lamprey, representatives of the jawless Vertebrates, the body is long and slender, cylindrical, the skin smooth, scaleless, with only a median dorsal and ventral fin (or in Myzine only a small lower median fin); the mouth is circular, and in the lamprevs armed with nu-There is no bony skeleton; the merous conical teeth. spinal column is represented simply by a thick rod (dorsal cord, notochord) surrounded by a sheath.
+General Characters of the Cyclostomatous Vertebrates. -In the hag-fish and lamprey, representatives of the jawless Vertebrates, the body is long and slender, cylindrical, the skin smooth, scaleless, with only a median dorsal and ventral fin (or in Myxine only a small lower median fin); the mouth is circular, and in the lampreys armed with numerous conical teeth.
+There is no bony skeleton; the spinal column is represented simply by a thick rod (dorsal cord, notochord) surrounded by a sheath.
 The skull is cartilaginous, not movable on the vertebral column; is very imperfectly developed, having no jaws, the hyo-mandibular bones and the hyoid arch existing in a very rudimentary state.
-The few teeth present in the hag-fish are confined to the palate and tongue; those of the lamprev are numerous. conical and developed on the cartilages supporting the lips.
+The few teeth present in the hag-fish are confined to the palate and tongue; those of the lamprey are numerous, conical and developed on the cartilages supporting the lips.

-The nervous system is much as in the fishes, the brain with its olfactory, cerebral lobes, thalami, optic lobes, and medulla being developed, the cerebellum in Myxine blended with, in the lamprey free from the medulla.
+The nervous system is much as in the fishes, the brain with its olfactory, cerebral lobes, thalami, optic lobes, and medulla being well developed, the cerebellum apparently not being differentiated from the medulla.
 The digestive canal is straight, with no genuine stomach, but the liver is much as in higher Vertebrates.
 The respiratory organs are very peculiar, being purse-like cavities (whence the name Marsipobranchii), in the lamprey being seven in number on each side of the pharynx, opening externally by small apertures; internally they connect with a long cavity lying under the œsophagus, and opening anteriorly into the mouth.
 The heart is like that of fishes, as are the kidneys.
 The eyes are minute, sunken in the head and under the skin in the hag (Myxine), but larger in the lamprey.